matthewhirschey/ddh.org/README.md

 7. code/generate_depmap_pathways.R --type negative --num-subset-files 1 --idx 1
 8. code/merge_depmap_pathways.R --type positive --num-subset-files 1

 The files generated in steps 1-3 are required for steps 4 and 5.
 Step 4 takes about 60' to run locally.
 Steps 5 and 7 take multiple days if run as specified above.
 By increasing the `--num-subset-files` value you can run multiple of these processes in parallel.
-For example to run 4 processes of step 5:
+For example to run 4 processes for step 5:
 ```
 code/generate_depmap_pathways.R --type positive --num-subset-files 4 --idx 1 &
 code/generate_depmap_pathways.R --type positive --num-subset-files 4 --idx 2 &